DataCurationNetwork/CURATED/_modules/module-c.md

 <h2>Summary of the Check Step</h2>
 <p>
 The check step is the first step of the CURATED process.
 In this step, we take an inventory of the contents that have been submitted by the depositor, known in the <a href="https://www.oclc.org/research/publications/2000/lavoie-oais.html" target="_blank"> Open Archival Information System (OAIS) </a>  model as the<b> submission information package (SIP)</b>.
 The SIP will become an <b>archival information package (AIP)</b>through the process of curation and a <b>dissemination information package (DIP) </b>through its retrieval by a user.
 Examples of the contents for SIPs may include: data files, code files, supporting documents, and metadata.
 At this step we are inventorying what has been submitted and noting our initial thoughts.
-We’ll examine the content more closely in the U (understand) Step.
-However, to prepare for the next step, we can start opening or downloading software that will allow us to examine submission components and obtaining any resources we’ll need to help with the next step.
+We’ll examine the content more closely in the <a href="/CURATED/modules/module-u" target="_blank" > “Understand” step. </a> However, to prepare for the next step, we can start opening or downloading software that will allow us to examine submission components and obtaining any resources we’ll need to help with the next step.

 <br>
 <br>